OlenaBolokhonova/visualization/02_activities/assignments/assignment_4.md

     - Testing: Running multiple iterations of the visualization to ensure clarity, accuracy, and aesthetics.
     - Troubleshooting: Resolving issues related to software dependencies, exporting images, and ensuring interactive elements function as expected.
     - Documentation: Writing clear, reproducible code and annotations for others to understand and replicate the visualization process.
+## Heatmap: "Fire Incidents by Area of Origin and Fire Alarm System Presence"
+     > What software did you use to create your data visualization?
+     The heatmap was created using Tableau.

+    > Who is your intended audience?
+    The intended audience includes fire safety analysts, building inspectors, and emergency response teams who need to analyze the relationship between fire incidents and the presence of fire alarm systems.

+    > What information or message are you trying to convey with your visualization?
+    The heatmap illustrates the relationship between the area of origin for fire incidents and the presence or absence of fire alarm systems, highlighting areas with high civilian casualties.

+    > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
+How did you apply these principles?
+With what elements of your plots?
+    - Substantive: Focused on the impact of fire alarm systems on fire incidents.
+    - Perceptual: Used a color gradient to represent the number of civilian casualties, making it easy to identify high-risk areas.
+    - Aesthetic: Ensured readability with clear labels, appropriate font sizes, and a contrasting color palette.

+    > How did you ensure that your data visualizations are reproducible?
+If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+    The visualization was created using Tableau, which allows for reproducibility through saved workbooks and shared dashboards.

+    > How did you ensure that your data visualization is accessible?
+    The heatmap uses high-contrast colors and readable fonts.
+The color palette was chosen to be colorblind-friendly, and the layout was designed to be easy to navigate.

+    > Who are the individuals and communities who might be impacted by your visualization?
+    Fire safety officials, building inspectors, and local government authorities may use this visualization to identify areas that require improved fire alarm systems.

+    > How did you choose which features of your chosen dataset to include or exclude from your visualization?
+    Focused on the areas of origin, the presence of fire alarm systems, and civilian casualties to provide a comprehensive view of the impact of fire alarm systems on fire incidents.

+    > What ‘underwater labour’ contributed to your final data visualization product?
+    Data cleaning and preprocessing steps were performed to ensure the dataset was accurate and suitable for visualization.
+Several iterations of adjusting the color palette and layout in Tableau were necessary to achieve the final result.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**